 Trade shows, destination events, or roadshows that showcase a variety of experiences at a destination are another way in which DMOs can provide additional exposure to local businesses.

 What should you take into account when considering working with your local DMO?

 Working with a DMO has many benefits, but it’s important to bear in mind that their goal is to serve as a central promotional hub that bolsters the destination as a whole rather than individual businesses.
 Don’t expect your business to be at the center of DMO promotions.
 Remember that your DMO has many members, all competing for attention.
 To get the most out of your membership, it’s important to be an active member and be vocal about the kinds of services that you need.
 Feedback is important to DMOs, so don’t be afraid to give it.

 The main goal of destination marketing is to boost the number of visitors to that specific region, and DMOs, operators, and travel intermediaries all work together to achieve this goal.
 The single biggest competitor for a destination is another destination in close proximity or one that offers comparable experiences.
 By seeing your local DMO and fellow operators as allies, you can work together to outperform the competition.

 Pro tip: Some DMOs have restrictive ways in which they can promote or sell partners.
-Put us in contact with any DMOs you are speaking with by filling out this form here (regardless if you are a member or considering becoming a member) and we can help offer solutions!
+Put us in contact with any DMOs you are speaking with and we can help offer solutions!